Best Bike Hubs Buying Guide

-If you don’t want to read our in-depth guide on hubs, you can go directly to the relevant product pages via the links below:
+If you don’t want to read our best hub in-depth guide, you can go directly to the relevant product pages via the links below:

 Most road, MTB and BMX rear hubs will also feature a freewheel on the drive side of the hub.
 This is a splined metal (aluminium or steel) tube onto which you slide the cassette or sprocket, and which contains the spring-loaded pawls responsible for making the clicking sound you hear when you are coasting on the bike.